seamapi/python-legacy/README.md

 Our tests use a seam sandbox environment given by the environment variables `SEAM_SANDBOX_API_KEY`.
-If you want to run the tests, you should first create a sandbox workspace [on your dashboard](https://dashboard.getseam.com) then create a sandbox workspace.
+If you want to run the tests, you should first create a sandbox workspace [on your Developer Console page](https://console.getseam.com) then create a sandbox workspace.

 > NOTE: For installation on m1 mac, you may need to export the following lines